jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.yourself_or_name"></a>`.yourself_or_name()`

-Returns "yourself" if the individual is the user, but otherwise returns the person's name.
+Returns "yourself" if the individual is the user (see the [note above]), but otherwise returns the person's name.
 If called with the optional keyword argument `capitalize=True`, the output will be capitalized.

 ## <a name="Name"></a>Name